matanox/clojure-tutorial/anonymous-functions.md

 ```
 #(* %1 %2)
 ```
-It is shorter as it skips letting you specify names for the arguments, assigning the preset names %1, %2 .... %n, for you to use in the function's body. (and you may also use `#&` for a "rest of args" argument extraction).
+It is shorter as it skips letting you specify names for the arguments, assigning the preset names %1, %2 .... %n, for you to access arguments in the function's body. (and you may also use `#&` for "rest of args").